-- 1. the team in possession takes a shot on goal and the ball rebounds directly to the attacking team from the goal or the goalkeeper, or the attacking team is awarded a throw-in or a goalkeeper throw or results in a throw-in for that team; - 2. a player or team official of the defending team is given a personal punishment under Rule 16 due to a foul or unsportsmanlike conduct.
+- 1. the team in possession takes a shot on goal and the ball rebounds directly to the attacking team from the goal or the goalkeeper, or the attacking team is awarded a throw-in or a goalkeeper throw; - 2. a player or team official of the defending team is given a personal punishment under Rule 16 due to a foul or unsportsmanlike conduct.